labiybafakh/labiybafakh.github.io/_projects/3_project.md

 ---

 This bachelor thesis project is triggered by an idea to recover a navigation when there is an obstacle or hits another robot.
 A robot simulation(V-
 REP) was used to simulate the robot locomotion to implement bicycle path tracking.
+Robot's position/odometry data is calculated by using 3 rotary encoders.
 PID controllers are used to control the speed of each motor on its low-level hardware and to control the robot orientation.
 A fuzzy logic controller is used to change or improve some parameters during navigating such as look-ahead of robot during performing path tracking and velocity of the robot.
 By using a given path and gave a force to the robot, the robot was succeeded to back to its right path smoothly.
 The performance is better after the fuzzy was implemented because it can reduce the overshoot.
 Robotics Operating System(ROS) utilize the robustness of system through the data distribution.